hanaEdonnelly/hana.gallery/_projects/autism-chatbot.md

 ---
-title: Designer | Chatbot for Children with Autism
+title: Designer - Chatbot for Children with Autism
 layout: entry
+when: 2024
+company: ITEC534 @ USC
 ---
 ## January 2024 - May 2024